duydd25031999/TC_note/Software Development/Developing_Questions.md

 - English sample answer:
   - Two heads are better than one: Having a second person review code in real-time helps catch errors, bugs, and logical flaws that a single developer might miss.
-  - Continuous code review: The "navigator" constantly reviews the "driver's" code, ensuring adherence to coding standards and best practices.
+  - Continuous code review: The **navigator** constantly reviews the **driver's** code, ensuring adherence to coding standards and best practices.
   - Better decisions: Discussing approaches and solutions leads to more robust and well-thought-out decisions.

 ### extreme-programming-3